dangnh0611/RWF2000-Video-Database-for-Violence-Detection/README.md

-## Detection of Violent Behavior under Surveillance Camera
+## RWF2000 - A Large Scale Video Database for Violence Detection